-Samana developers and Elie Saab Maison announce partnership FOR LUXURY Real estate project in the Maldives
+SAMANA DEVELOPERS AND ELIE SAAB MAISON ANNOUNCE PARTNERSHIP FOR LUXURY REAL ESTATE PROJECT IN THE MALDIVES

 Date

-(MENAFN- Samana Group) Dubai, UAE, October 14th, 2024 – SAMANA Developers, an award-winning real estate developer based in Dubai, has partnered with ELIE SAAB, the global luxury lifestyle brand, to launch an exclusive real estate development in the Maldives.
+(MENAFN- Circulate pr) SAMANA Developers, an award-winning Real estate developer based in Dubai, has partnered with ELIE SAAB, the global luxury lifestyle brand, to launch an exclusive real estate development in the Maldives.
 SAMANA Ocean Views interiors by ELIE SAAB will feature 190 units, including beach villas, water villas, and residential and poolside apartments.

 With its pristine beaches and turquoise waters, the Maldives have long been a magnet for those seeking luxury in a serene, natural environment.
 Now, with the Ocean Views interiors by ELIE SAAB project, the destination will not only captivate with its remarkable natural beauty but also offer residences crafted with ELIE SAAB Maison ’s distinctive combination of contemporary elegance and timeless luxury.